jenn-caracol/cybersecurity-labs/cybersecurity-for-small-networks/01-linux-and-network-map/README.md

-# Chapter 1 – Getting Started with a Base Linux System and Network Map
+# Chapter 1 – Base Linux System and Network Map

 ## 🎯 Objective
 - Setup Ubuntu virtual machine to use throughout these labs